 - Synthetic replicas of morphine

-- Antagonist agents designed to counteract the effects of narcotics
+- Antagonist agents, which are designed to counteract the effects of narcotics

 Brain & Body Overload